Apply to MC

 Coursework includes classes in American Constitutional Development and American National Government, along with the required history courses, and excludes the foreign language requirement.

 History courses are supplemented with teacher education classes and teaching experience in local classrooms, leading to an educator’s license in History.

 History courses are supplemented with coursework in law, legal research, legal writing, and more, fulfilling the requirements for future law school applicants.

 Pre-law students with high test scores and excellent grades may enter the Three-Three Program, which positions qualified applicants for early admission to Mississippi College Law School.
 Coursework in government, constitutional development, law and legal research are included in the curriculum.

 The Department of History and Political Science at Mississippi College strives to inspire our students to greater intellectual curiosity and stronger commitment to Christian and democratic ideals.
 Students explore the historical progress of civilization and the diverse philosophies of government.
 In so doing, they build their skills in critical thinking and and their knowledge about the world we inhabit.
 Faculty members are accomplished teachers, having received several prestigious teaching awards.
 They’re also productive scholars, remaining active in professional organizations, publishing historical writing and research, and attending professional conferences to present research to their peers.

 History students connect their learning to the real world through field trips related to Mississippi history, the experiential learning course in geography at Heifer International, and internships with local and national businesses.

 Participate in Phi Alpha Theta, the honor society dedicated to promoting the study of history.
 The organizations works to encourage higher standards in research and teaching, and facilitate the exchange of ideas.

-Our alumni have gone on to become successful lawyers, educators, researchers and historians.
-We hope you’ll join their ranks.
+Our alumni have gone on to become successful lawyers, educators, researchers, and historians.